-- a.
-Obtain a fully completed exemption certificate from the purchaser, taken in good faith which means that the seller obtains a certificate that claims an exemption that: - (i) was statutorily available on the date of the transaction in the jurisdiction where the transaction is sourced, - (ii) could be applicable to the item being purchased, and - (iii) is reasonable for the purchaser's type of business; or - b.
+a.
+Obtain a fully completed exemption certificate from the purchaser, taken in good faith which means that the seller obtains a certificate that claims an exemption that:

+(i) was statutorily available on the date of the transaction in the jurisdiction where the transaction is sourced, b.
 Obtain other information establishing that the transaction was not subject to the tax.
 A member state may provide for a period longer than 120 days for sellers to obtain the necessary information."